-- · Numerous direct taxes apply to our operations.
-Unpredictable policy changes make planning - Targeting of our products for discriminatory taxes - and regulations on consumer health, packaging and waste recovery.
+- Numerous direct taxes apply to our oper - Unpredictable policy changes make plan difficult. - Targeting of our products for discriminate and regulations on consumer health, pac and waste recovery.

-- Strengthen PhoenixBev's stance as a responsible player in the local and regional beverages market by contributing to the development of a legal framework that creates a level playing field, without prejudicing consumers and citizens. - Enhance product reputation by demonstrating compliance with consumer health regulations and offering reduced calorie and non-alcohol products. - Collaborate with partners and NGOs through PhoenixEarth to demonstrate our commitment to addressing environmental and social challenges in our markets. - · Unique value proposition.
+- Strengthen PhoenixBev's stance as a resp player in the local and regional beverage by contributing to the development of a framework that creates a level playing fie without prejudicing consumers and citize - Enhance product reputation by demonstr compliance with consumer health regular offering reduced calorie and non-alcohol - Collaborate with partners and NGOs thro PhoenixEarth to demonstrate our commi addressing environmental and social cha in our markets. - Unique value proposition.